ALL

 Preventing Slips, Trips and Falls

-Answer the questions below to see if you are at risk for falling:
+Answer the questions below to learn your risk factors:

-Do you have diabetes, heart or kidney disease?
+Do you have diabetes, heart disease, or kidney disease?

-Do you tend to do many things at once?
+Do you often try to do many things at once?

 Do you do less than 30 minutes of physical activity a day?